ableev/Zabbix-in-Telegram/README.md

   * create readonly user in Zabbix
   * set proxy host:port in curl exec
  * add new media for Telegram in Zabbix web interface
+ * send something to your bot, e.g. "/start"
+  * if you are in group chat, just mention it
  * create new action like this:

 ![](http://i.imgur.com/ZNKtBUX.png =300x)